tt-isv-org/scc/article/intro.md

 ## Deploying a secure pod

 An OpenShift cluster provides several features for securing the cluster and the applications running in the cluster, including container security, certificate management, vulnerability scanning, and authentication and authorization.
-Security context constraints address one aspect of security, namely enabling an application the ability to access protected resources such as shared file systems and [privileged ip ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
+Security context constraints address one aspect of security, namely enabling an application the ability to access protected resources in Linux such as shared file systems and [privileged ip ports](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
 To prevent even a rogue or hacked application from gaining access to resources it shouldn't be able to access, the access is configured by the pod running the application container and is enforced by the cluster.
 The application can only access the resources that the pod requests and that the cluster approves.

 An application's access to protected resources is an agreement between three personas: